killy971/hpc-coveralls/README.md

 --service-name=travis-pro
 ```

+#### --tix-dir

+Use this option to specify the tix directory for searching tix files.

+#### --mix-dir

+Use this option to specify the mix directory for searching mix files.

+#### --use-stack-cov

+The boolean option specifies to use stack coverage reports.

 # Limitations

 Because of the way hpc works, coverage data is only generated for modules that are referenced directly or indirectly by the test suites.